 This window had one large water drip down the middle.

 And as for this window, it had a lot of wet spots.

 Some windows tend to need more special attention than normal.
 So if your first attempt is not successful, don’t give up!
 Try one or several of the tips below if your first window cleaning does not meet your expectations. ( A heads up: We got some of the tips from our followers)

 - use more Dawn dishwashing detergent for dirtier windows

 - using less Dawn dishwashing detergent for cleaner windows

 - wash your windows when shaded or in indirect sunlight

 - use cold water instead of warm water

-- How to use this cleaning method if you have hard water.
+How to use this cleaning method if you have hard water

-First, make sure remove all dust from the windows or they will become scratched during the cleaning process (once the dust is removed it will be easier to see the white spots.
+First, make sure to remove all dust from the windows.
+Or else they will become scratched during the cleaning process.
+Once done with dusting it will be easier to see the white spots.